Uuencoding: Formatting mechanism

 uudecoding is reverse of the above, subtract 32 from each character's ASCII code (modulo 64 to account for the grave accent usage) to get a 6-bit value, concatenate 4 6-bit groups to get 24 bits, then output 3 bytes.

 The encoding process is demonstrated by this table, which shows the derivation of the above encoding for "Cat".

 uuencode table

 The following table shows the conversion of the decimal value of the 6-bit fields obtained during the conversion process and their corresponding ASCII character output code and character.

 Note that some encoders might produce space (code 32) instead of grave accent ("`", code 96), while some decoders might refuse to decode data containing space.

 Example

 The following is an example of uuencoding a one-line text file.
-In this example, %0D is the byte representation for carriage return (CR), and %0A is the byte representation for line feed (LF).
+In this example, %0D is the byte representation for carriage return, and %0A is the byte representation for line feed.